 Zones range from Zone 1 (local) to Zone 9 (very far away).
 A zone is determined by the "ship from" zip code as it relates to the "ship to" zip code.
 The farther a package must travel, the more zones it crosses, and the more it costs to ship it.

-Priority Mail Express and Priority Mail are zoned services.
+Zones only apply to USPS domestic services.
 If a weight- or dimensional-based service is selected, then the zone will factor into the overall cost of the service.
-Flat Rate package types are exempt from zones.

 USPS provides a detailed breakdown of zones based on specific sets of zip codes.
 Go to USPS' look up tool.

 Endicia has a dynamic map illustrating zones across the country based on your zip code.
 Go to Endicia's zone map.

 Some USPS domestic services are exempt from zone-based pricing.

 - Flat Rate package types: Available for packages up to 70 lbs.
 Learn more.